Satellite-im/Warp/docs/identity/interface.md

 Multipass::getOwnIdentity(); // Returns Identity
 ```

 The response will be returned, wrapped in the `DataObject` with the payload representing the `Identity` Struct.
+After each fetch of an identity a new version of the identity will be stored in cache automatically.

 #### Updating Own Identity